Joehuu/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 - Blue notes need to have a whistle/clap hitsound on that hit circle,
   - large blue notes need both finish and whistle/clap together.
 - The sliders represent the long yellow note (also known as a drumroll)
-- The spinner represents a denden.
+- The spinner represents a swell.

 Placement of the notes does not matter.